Katie-Davies/Katie-Davies/README.md

  Checkout my personal portfolio site [here](https://katie-daviesdev.vercel.app/)

 ## 👩🏼‍💻  Current Projects
 *  [DirtRider](https://github.com/Katie-Davies/DirtRider) - I am building a platform to allow people to rent out their dirtbikes.
-I am looking at how to implement Socket.io for chat component and Stripe for payment.
+I am looking at how to implement Socket.io for chat component and using Multer for image file uploads.
 * [Playbased Learning](https://github.com/Katie-Davies/Playbased-MicrosoftStudentACC) - An app to help provide parents with a range of activities based on their childs age and the materials they have available.
 My first app using .Net as Backend and Azure SQL database.